Vishnujayakumar-04/PUDoCS/README.md

 # PUDoCS - Department Management Mobile App

-A comprehensive, role-based mobile application for the Department of Computer Science, Pondicherry University, built with React Native Expo and Node.js.
+A comprehensive, role-based mobile application for the Department of Computer Science, Pondicherry University, built with React Native Expo and Firebase.

 ## 🎯 Project Overview